-In the bush it is the subtle signs, the background sounds, the wafts of odours that bear the richest and most charming narratives.
-But for most of us they go unnoticed as we blunder forth, searching for the large and the spectacular; that which our senses are still able to assimilate.
+The stories of the bush are told in many ways; sometimes with overwhelming force so that we cower in awe, sometimes with spectacular drama so that we gasp in wonder, but often it is in the subtle signs, the background whispers, the wafts of odours where even richer and more charming narratives can be found.
+These stories are told quietly, so that only the most vigilant and sensitive will hear.
+For most of us they go unnoticed as we blunder forth, searching for the large and the spectacular; that which our civilisation-saturated senses are still able to assimilate.

 On the African savanna the dry season is a wretched and often brutal time.
-Relentlessly and with absolute dispassion it slowly makes undone the abundance of summer and then proceeds to strip the veldt to its bare skeleton.
-It is the time when the pans evaporate to waterless bare patches and the little ravines wither to a few pools and finally to white sand meanders.
-And the game has to walk further and further between the edible remains and the few waterholes that are left and they grow thin and weary and the weak ones become weaker and give up and die.
+Relentlessly and with absolute dispassion it slowly makes undone the abundance of summer and then proceeds to strip the veldt to its bare bones.
+It is the time when the pans evaporate to patches of cracked mud and the little rivulets wither to a few pools and finally to white sand meanders.
+And the game has to walk further and further to reach the few remaining waterholes and they grow thin and weary and the weak ones become weaker and give up and die.

-And perhaps the pair of dainty little steenbuck that had come after him had waited patiently for the brute to finish his indulgence and watched him lumber off, even now that his neck had become almost hairless and his horns had been worn into polished stumps, still with the arrogance he had learnt when he was a bull in the herd and his challengers watched him pass with warily-turning eyes and pulled in chins.
+And perhaps the pair of dainty little steenbuck that had come after him had waited patiently for the brute to finish his indulgence and watched him lumber off, even now, with his massive neck almost hairless and his horns worn into polished stumps, still with the arrogance he had learnt when he was one of the mighty in the herd and his challengers watched him pass with warily-rolling eyes and drawn-in chins.

 And perhaps the steenbuck were grateful to him because this was their territory where they had lived together for a few years now and it was their only water hole when it got really dry and although there was now less water in it, he had carried off a thick coating of mud on his hide and now the waterhole would be just that little bit deeper and in the next rainy season it would hold just that little bit more water and last just that little bit longer.